-SaaS solutions offer many advantages over custom developed systems but until recently lacked flexibility and configurability.
-Often this meant the only choice was a custom build.
+SaaS solutions offer many advantages over custom developed systems, but until recently lacked flexibility and configurability.
+This frequently meant the only choice was a custom build.

 All too often custom built systems are a costly and static point in time solution.
 This limits future use and leaves departments with systems that become increasingly expensive to manage and maintain.

-SaaS options have advanced rapidly in recent years with some, like enQuire, addressing issues of flexibility and configurability in addition to other key benefits government should consider when implementing a new grant management system.
+SaaS options have advanced rapidly in recent years with some, like Enquire Grantcycle Management, addressing issues of flexibility and configurability in addition to other key benefits government should consider when implementing a new grant management system.